Jamelyn Keatts Psychotherapy psychotherapy and psychoanalysis for adults

 To me, the counseling process is formed as we work together to explore the nature of your struggles.
 It is my belief that humans are relational beings who are meant to experience deep, satisfying relationships with others and with ourselves.
 Often our most significant relationships include dynamics in which our greatest joys mingle alongside our deepest hurts.
 Through this we may discover internal places where we are dull, dark, rough or jagged.
 It is often difficult to be accepting of these aspects of ourselves.
 My hope is that by exploring these spaces, we come to understand their origin and in turn, find healing and self-acceptance.
 And in this place of relating and exploring together, transformative outcome occurs.
 You gain relief from that which made you seek out therapy in the first place, and as a result are able to more freely enjoy life.

 This theoretical orientation is influenced by my trainings in relational psychotherapy, british object relations, attachment theory, interpersonal and feminist psychologies.
-I am a Licensed Mental Health Therapist (LH60498732).
-I continue to pursue training through local psychotherapy institutes and am a member of Center for British Object Relations and the Northwest Alliance for Psychoanalytic Study.
-I also work in the education setting, past teaching experiences include Co-Instructor, at The Seattle School for Theology & Psychology and for the Center of British Object Relations.
+I am a Licensed Mental Health Therapist (LH60498732) and Clinical Associate seeking my certification in analysis though Seattle Psychoanalytic Society and Institute.
+Additionally, I am a member of Center for British Object Relations and the Northwest Alliance for Psychoanalytic Study.
+I also have worked in the education setting, past teaching experiences include Co-Instructor, at The Seattle School for Theology & Psychology and for the Center of British Object Relations.

 and to tell you a bit more about myself...